jackiehjm/stx-docs/doc/source/system_configuration/kubernetes/applying-a-custom-branding-tarball-to-running-systems.rst

 #.
 Delete any previous branding tarball from /opt/branding.

 #.
-Copy the new branding tarball to the /opt/branding directory on the
+Copy the new Horizon branding tarball to the /opt/branding directory on the
     active controller.

 #.
 Restart the Horizon Web interface.